 The Advising Center provides quality advising in all programs and is a nurturing first step for all incoming freshman and readmit students.
 Students have the opportunity to sit and discuss with advisors their educational goals and opportunities.
 Emphasis is placed on helping students start their educational career on the right path to success.
 Once a student has declared a major, the student will be assigned a permanent advisor during the fall or spring semesters.
-Students who plan to transfer to a university may view the transfer equivalency tables on the JSCC web page, www.jscc.edu., click Student Self Service.
+Students who plan to transfer to a university may view the transfer equivalency tables at the university's website.